rhregalado/rhregalado.github.io/_essays/essay7.md

   <li><b>Gerard’s</b> year has been one of gentle alignment and quiet release.
 A season where what belonged found its place and what no longer served him softly drifted away: he stepped back from two hospitals that no longer aligned with his heart, released himself from a toxic situationship, and experienced a deep, steady joy in giving back to his family and church, one that left him deeply fulfilled.
 Each change felt less like a loss and more like tender invitations from God, guiding him toward what truly nurtures him.
 The year was also marked by a milestone he cherishes: his very first international trip.
 An experience that sparked him excitement and a promise to make travel a yearly celebration;</li>

   <li><b>Jacquelyn</b> just recently celebrated her dream wedding yesterday, finally stepping into married life with her husband Mico after six wonderful years together.
 Their journey, filled with shared laughter and countless memories, reached a new milestone as they joined their lives in a heartfelt ceremony surrounded by loved ones.
 Mico has been a wonderful addition to the Whiteflower family, bringing with him a warmth and energy that blends seamlessly with Jacky’s fearless spirit.
-The celebration of their love was more than just a personal milestone; it was a moment that reminded everyone at Whiteflower of the gentle promise that this group will continue to grow;</li>
+The celebration of their love was more than just a personal milestone; it was a moment that reminded everyone at Whiteflower of the promise that this group will continue to grow;</li>

   <li><b>Je</b> earned his well-deserved promotion this year and secured a permanent assignment as a high school teacher in Daraga, not just any teacher though, but one of the four pioneering educators shaping the heart of this new school.
 This assignment fulfills everything he had hoped for: it’s close to home, surrounded by a supportive work environment, and offers a smooth, welcoming transition into this exciting chapter.
 As if that weren’t enough, Je also received his acceptance into a PhD program, opening doors to even greater opportunities.
 On a more personal front, he delights in the ease and joy of being deeply in love with his girlfriend, with hopes of planning a wedding soon and eventually welcoming little versions of themselves;</li>